Monishlalani/bike-sharing-linear-regression/README.md

 ## Business Goal:
 You are required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.

+## Conclusion:
+- Temperature (temp) - A coefficient value of ‘0.63’ indicated that increase in Temperature increases the bike hire numbers.

+- season 1(spring) - A coefficient value of ‘-0.56’ indicated that, w.r.t spring, a unit increase in spring variable decreases the bike hire numbers by 0.3070 units.

+- Year (yr) - A coefficient value of ‘0.56’ indicated that a unit increase in yr variable increases

+- Bike hiring in increasing year by year

+- During the mist weather type day few offers can be made to increases the bike hiring